 2017 Golf Classic to benefit public education in Baldwin County

-Baldwin County Sewer Service (BCSS) presents the Fourth Annual Baldwin County Education Coalition Golf Classic on Thursday, September 14, 2017, at Rock Creek Golf Club in Fairhope.
+Baldwin County Sewer Service (BCSS) presents the Fifth Annual Baldwin County Education Coalition Golf Classic on Thursday, September 14, 2017, at Rock Creek Golf Club in Fairhope.

 BCSS and the Baldwin County Education Coalition are seeking sponsors and teams for this premier golf tournament, which is the Coalition’s sole fundraiser.
 The 2017 Golf Classic is expected to resemble last year’s event that raised $28,000, and was identified by participants as one of the best tournaments in the area.
 It will feature complimentary lunch, dinner and beverages, in addition to exceptional prizes and great networking opportunities with prominent local businesses.
 Registration and lunch begin at 11:30 a.m., with a shotgun start at 1:00 p.m.